How NutriShield Helps Support Cognitive Health

 The brain is a fatty organ and metabolically very active.
 Which means it is vulnerable to oxidation – free radical damage to the fats that form the sheath protecting brain neurons.

-So the anti-oxidants in NutriShield are important defences – and include vitamins C, D3 and E and zinc, and the phyto-nutrients in green tea, grapeseed extract2 and curcumin1.
+So anti-oxidants are important defences – and include vitamins C, D3 and E and zinc, and the phyto-nutrients in green tea, grapeseed extract2 and curcumin1.

-These nutrients also powerfully reduce inflammation which we know is a major factor in Alzheimer’s3.
-Indeed, the MIND diet created by Rush University in USA is rich in exactly this type of phytonutrients and has been shown to reduce the risk of Alzheimer’s by over 50%.
+These nutrients can also reduce inflammation, which we know is a major factor in Alzheimer’s3.
+Indeed, the MIND diet created by Rush University in the USA is rich in exactly this type of phytonutrients and has been shown to reduce the risk of Alzheimer’s by over 50%.

-You also need a supply of quality fatty acids in your diet to build the membranes around your brain cells - which is why Omega 3 is important to brain health5.
+You also need a supply of quality fatty acids in your diet to build the membranes around your brain cells, which is another reason why Omega 3 is important to brain health5.

 Brain ‘plaques’ and ‘tangles’